 It’s important to us to make sure your personal data is up to date and we take steps to do so, but from time to time we appreciate that your circumstances may change or we may get things wrong, meaning your personal data could be incorrect or incomplete.

-You have a choice over whether you receive information from us.
 If you do not want to receive direct marketing, surveys or other communications, you can let us know.
-You can always unsubscribe by following the instructions in our communications with you, by emailing us at firstname.lastname@example.org, or by writing to us at: Data Protection, Southampton International Boat Show, Thorpe Lea Road Egham Surrey TW20 8BF
+You can always unsubscribe by following the instructions in our communications with you, by emailing us at [email protected], or by writing to us at: Data Protection, Southampton International Boat Show, Tagus House, 9 Ocean Way, Southampton SO14 3TJ.
+Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a purchase, product/service experience or other transactions.

 If you do ask us to stop using your personal data, we will keep just enough information on you to ensure that your wishes are respected (for example, we will maintain your name and email on a ‘do not contact’ list).

-Should you want to know about the personal data we hold on you, we will be more than happy to provide a copy to you.
+Should you want to know about the personal data we hold on you, we will be more than happy to provide a copy to you (commonly known as a “data subject access request”).

 In some circumstances, we may be able to delete the personal data we hold on you if you ask us to.
-For example, you could do this if we have obtained your permission for direct marketing and you change your mind and would prefer for us to delete it altogether instead of stopping using it.
+For example, you could do this where you have successfully exercised your right to object to processing (see below), where we may have processed your personal data unlawfully or where we are required to erase your personal data to comply with local law.

 If you would like to exercise any of your rights, please let us know via email to [email protected], or by writing to us at: